CivicActions/ssp-toolkit/docs/controls/AC.md

 This is Agency common control.
 More data about implementation can be obtained from the Agency common control catalog.

-Access control policy and procedures are documented in the The Project SSP.
+Access control policy and procedures are documented in the Project Full Name SSP.
 Access to Project operational information or system resources is limited to only authorized users, programs or processes.
-The Department enforces access control policies to protect the integrity of the The Project.
+The Department enforces access control policies to protect the integrity of the Project Full Name.
 This Department reviews and updates this policy as necessary and it has been being updated, as necessary, since April 2008.

 ### AC-2: Account Management